ab1hi2shek/Maths-hunt/README.md

 # MATH-FUN

-A cross-browsertreasure hunt type Gaming App.
+A cross-browser treasure hunt type Gaming App.
 It is currently in development stage.
 Soon it will be fully developed and available.

 ## If you will not beat the time, it will beat you.